 Marley & Me (John Grogan) 2005

-Little Marley quickly grew into a 97-pound golden Labrador retriever, whose rambunctious character and hefty physique saw him crashing through doors, stealing his owner’s underwear, and gouging through drywall!
-Naughty Marley refused to be tamed, and was even expelled from obedience school!
+Little Marley quickly grew into a 97-pound golden Labrador retriever, whose rambunctious character and hefty physique saw him crashing through doors, stealing his owner’s underwear, and gouging through the drywall.
+Naughty Marley refused to be tamed and was even expelled from obedience school.
+But Marley’s love and loyalty were as boundless as his energy, and he remained unstintingly devoted to his beloved human family, even when the pup’s behavior drove them crazy.

 “Marley & Me is John Grogan’s funny, unforgettable tribute to this wonderful, wildly neurotic Lab and the meaning he brought to their lives.”